nixworks/public/news/2014/03/6/index.md

 ##### Pope Francis
 ### [Pope Francis acknowledges that civil unions for LGBT people is a governmental move for economic and health management. ](/news/2014/03/6/pope-francis-acknowledges-that-civil-unions-for-lgbt-people-is-a-governmental-move-for-economic-and-health-management.md)
-_Context: civil union, gay and bisexual men, Pope Francis_
+_Context: gay and bisexual men, civil union, Pope Francis_

 ##### Getty Images
 ### [Getty Images allows the free use of 35 million photos. ](/news/2014/03/6/getty-images-allows-the-free-use-of-35-million-photos.md)
-_Context: free use, Getty Images_
+_Context: Getty Images, free use_

 ##### Pussy Riot
 ### [Two members of the protest band Pussy Riot are left with chemical burns and head injuries after being attacked by a group of people in a McDonald's. ](/news/2014/03/6/two-members-of-the-protest-band-pussy-riot-are-left-with-chemical-burns-and-head-injuries-after-being-attacked-by-a-group-of-people-in-a-mcd.md)
-_Context: McDonald's restaurants, Pussy Riot_
+_Context: Pussy Riot, McDonald's restaurants_

 ##### NATO
 ### [A NATO airstrike mistakenly hits an Afghan military outpost in Logar Province killing 5 Afghan soldiers. ](/news/2014/03/6/a-nato-airstrike-mistakenly-hits-an-afghan-military-outpost-in-logar-province-killing-5-afghan-soldiers.md)